1922 Stanley Cup playoffs: Bracket

+Semifinals

-Each contest in this Vancouver-Regina two-game total goals series was played under different rules.
+Each contest in this Vancouver-Regina two-game total-goals series was played under different rules.
 However, the road team prevailed in each match.
 Game one, played in Vancouver under the PCHA's seven-man rules, saw Dick Irvin score the game-winning goal to give the Capitals a 2–1 victory.
 Game two was played in Regina under the WCHL's six-man rules, but Millionaires defenceman Art Duncan recorded a hat-trick as he led Vancouver to a 4–0 shutout, and thus clinching the series on March 11 by a combined score of 5–2.

-NHL Finals
+Stanley Cup Finals

-Final: Toronto St. Patricks defeat Vancouver Millionaires, 3 games to 2

 After Vancouver won Game 1, 4–3, Babe Dye scored 4:50 into overtime of Game 2 to give Toronto a 2–1 win.
 In Game 3, goaltender Hugh Lehman led the Millionaires to a 3–0 shutout.
 However, the St. Patricks tied the series in Game 4, 6–0, as John Ross Roach became the first rookie goaltender to record a Stanley Cup shutout.
 Game 5 belonged to Toronto as Dye scored four goals in a 5–1 victory to win the Stanley Cup.

 Dye scored 9 out of the St. Patricks' 16 goals, while Roach averaged 1.80 goals against per game.